 FinalJuly 19, 2026

 These are FIFA's key tournament dates.
-Fans in China should still check official CMG, CCTV-5, and CCTV-5+ listings close to kickoff because the final World Cup channel split has not yet been published in full detail.
+Fans in China should still check official CMG, CCTV-5, and CCTV-5+ listings close to kickoff because the final day-by-day World Cup grid will determine the exact channel placement.

 For stage-specific match lists, use the Group Stage, Round of 32, and Round of 16 schedule pages.